The Causal Information Bottleneck and Optimal Causal Variable Abstractions: Experimental Results

-\paragraph{Setup} Consider the SCM in \Cref{subfig:odd-and-even}, which represents a scenario where the parity of $X$ determines the outcome $Y$ with some uncertainty, parameterized by $u_{Y}$.
-To preserve the control that $X$ has over $Y$, a representation $T$ of $X$ should reflect the parity of $X$.
+\paragraph{Learning Odd and Even} Consider the scenario where the parity of $X$ determines the outcome $Y$ with some uncertainty, parameterized by $u_{Y}$ (see \Cref{fig:odd-and-even}, \Cref{sec:appendix-exp-details}).

+To preserve the control that $X$ has over $Y$, an abstraction $T$ of $X$ should reflect the parity of $X$.
 Consequently, when $T$ is binary and we aim to maximize the causal control of $T$ over $Y$, $T$ must be equivalent to $\underline{T} = X \mod 2$.
 This will serve as the ground truth (modulo $\cong$) for the case $\gamma=1$.

-\paragraph{Results} For each $\gamma$ value, we employ an ensemble of $4$ pGD optimizers with learning rates $1.0$ and $0.1$.
+\emph{Results:} For each $\gamma$ value, we employ an ensemble of $4$ pGD optimizers with learning rates $1.0$ and $0.1$.
 As shown in \Cref{subfig:odd-even-uy02}, the experiment satisfies all checks (a), (b), and (c).
+For the particularly relevant $\gamma=1$ case, the full-control ground truth was found in $100\%$ of the runs.

 This case is straightforward, with $T$ abstracting a single variable and no confounders.
 The backdoor criterion is trivially satisfied by the empty set, and the Conditional Information Bottleneck (CIB) reduces to the standard Information Bottleneck (IB).
 We now consider a more complex case where controlling for confounding is crucial.